 The principal business of our Firm is that of a full service broker-dealer.
-Clients who have Wealth Track Program accounts, which is an advisory program, can also be customers of the broker-dealer.
+Clients who have Accounts are advisory clients and can also be customers of the broker-dealer.
 Therefore, clients can have similar securities in their commission-based brokerage accounts and their Wealth Track account, but would pay different fees, and may pay higher fees in Wealth Track, depending on the level of trading in their brokerage account.
 HSI has a financial incentive to recommend Wealth Track over a brokerage account if it believes that the client will not trade often.

-HSI is also a registered broker-dealer and executes trades for clients in the Wealth Track Program through Pershing.
-HSI recommends to its clients shares in investment companies to which AMUS serves as investment adviser.
+HSI is also a registered broker-dealer and executes trades for clients in Wealth Track through Pershing.
+HSI recommends to its clients shares in investment companies to which AMUS or its affiliates serves as investment adviser.